Douglas R. Pierce

 For many years, Doug has been listed in the nationally recognized attorney peer rating book, The Best Lawyers in America.
 He was also elected as “Best of the Bar” by the Nashville Business Journal and listed by the Nashville Post as one of the “Best Lawyers in Nashville.”
 Doug has been awarded the Martindale-Hubbell peer review rating of "AV Preeminent," which is the highest level of professional excellence.
 He serves as one of King & Ballow’s two points of contact for Meritas, an international affiliation of law firms in 200 markets in the United States and worldwide.

-Doug is a member of the Nashville and Tennessee Bar Associations, and is a member of the Litigation Section and Communications Committee of the American Bar Association.
+Doug is a member of the Nashville and Tennessee Bar Associations.
 He served for many years as President of the Tennessee Coalition for Open Government.
 He is General Counsel to the Tennessee Association of Broadcasters and to the American Advertising Federation-Nashville.
 He is a frequent speaker at seminars and training sessions on legal topics related to Media Law and Employment Law.

 Education & Court Admissions